-Additionally, FEMA is currently working within their statutory authority toward modernizing the insurance products the NFIP offers to consumers to better reflect new technologies, current underwriting methodologies, and insurance industry best practices.
-The Big "I" understands the intent of this initiative-dubbed Risk Rating 2.0-is to improve the experience that policyholders have with FEMA by (1) making the rating process more transparent so that it is easier to understand a property's individual flood risk; (2) modeling rates to appropriately reflect the varying types of flood risk (e.g. heavy rain fall vs. storm surge); and (3) using more intuitive rating variables to streamline what is currently an unnecessarily complex underwriting process for consumers and agents.
+Additionally, as of April 1, 2022, FEMA's new rating methodology, dubbed Risk Rating 2.0, is now in effect for all policies.
+Risk Rating 2.0 is the result of several years of FEMA working within their statutory authority toward modernizing the insurance products the NFIP offers to consumers in an effort to better reflect new technologies, current underwriting methodologies, and insurance industry best practices.
+The Big "I" understands the intent of Risk Rating 2.0 is to improve the experience that policyholders have with FEMA by (1) eventually making the rating process more transparent so that it is easier to understand a property's individual flood risk; (2) modeling rates to appropriately reflect the varying types of flood risk (e.g. heavy rain fall vs. storm surge); and (3) using more intuitive rating variables to streamline what is currently an unnecessarily complex underwriting process for consumers and agents.
 With this information, the Big "I" hopes that FEMA will have a better understanding of the NFIP's risk portfolio and how that portfolio is impacted by Congressional mandates, to best serve consumers.

-The Big "I" is hopeful that steps being taken to modernize NFIP underwriting via Risk Rating 2.0, including using advanced mapping and probabilistic modeling technologies, will eventually yield better risk communication for consumers helping to drive increases in take-up rates.
-However, the Big "I" also believes that the implementation of Risk Rating 2.0 will be critical to the program's success and that FEMA must work hand in hand with the WYO carriers and agents in order for the programs implementation to be successful.
+The Big "I" is hopeful that these steps being taken to modernize NFIP underwriting via Risk Rating 2.0, including using advanced mapping and probabilistic modeling technologies, will eventually yield better risk communication for consumers helping to drive increases in take-up rates.
+However, the Big "I" also believes that the implementation of Risk Rating 2.0 will be critical to the program's success and that FEMA must work hand in hand with the WYO carriers and agents in order for the program's implementation to be successful.
+As of now, the Big "I" believes that FEMA needs to do more to make the rating process more transparent as agents are having difficulty providing the reasoning as to why consumers rates are changing.
+Moving forward, it is extremely important that FEMA communicates this information to WYO companies and insurance agents so that they can help consumers understand their flood insurance rates.

 Successful implementation of Risk Rating 2.0 and simplification of the NFIP's complex underwriting process would have a positive impact for both consumers and agents.
-Not only will this help to drive consumer understanding of rates but the Big "I" is hopeful it will result in more agents being willing to partner with the NFIP.
+Not only would this help to drive consumer understanding of rates but the Big "I" is hopeful it will result in more agents being willing to partner with the NFIP.
 Despite the need for flood insurance, purchasing flood insurance can be a daunting and complex process, especially within the Special Flood Hazard Area (SFHA).
-Flood insurance can be one of the hardest products for an insurance agent due to its complexity and current misperceptions about flood risk.
+Flood insurance can be one of the hardest products for an insurance agent to sell due to its complexity and current misperceptions about flood risk.
 As such, the Big "I" hopes that the Risk Rating 2.0 process will ultimately result in more insurance agent engagement with the NFIP.

 Furthermore, by ensuring that the new rates better reflect individualized risk and rebuilding costs, the new rating structure should deliver more equitable rates for low-value homes.
 Rating for low-value homes was an issue flagged in the Affordability Framework that FEMA released in April 2018.
-Lastly, it is important to note that FEMA is working on Risk Rating 2.0 within their current statutory framework, meaning that any new rates will still be subject to the statutory caps on rate increases ensuring that affordability remains a priority.
-The Big "I" encourages Congress to work constructively with FEMA on these and other innovative approaches to modernizing the program within the program's current statutory framework.
+Lastly, it is important to note that FEMA is working on Risk Rating 2.0 within their current statutory framework, meaning that these rates are still subject to the statutory caps on rate increases ensuring that affordability remains a priority.
+The Big "I" encourages Congress to work constructively with FEMA on these and other innovative approaches to modernizing the NFIP within the program's current statutory framework.